UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Young.md

 ## Diskless nodes

-Young CPU nodes are diskless (have no local hard drives) - there is no `$TMPDIR` available, so you should not request `-l tmpfs=10G` in your jobscripts or your job will be rejected at submit time.
+Young standard and big memory CPU nodes are diskless (have no local hard drives) - there is no `$TMPDIR` available, so you should not request `-l tmpfs=10G` in your jobscripts or your job will be rejected at submit time.

 If you need temporary space, you should use somewhere in your Scratch.

+The GPU nodes and HBM nodes do have disks and so `tmpfs` can be requested there.

 ## Disk quotas

-You have one per-user quota, with a default amount of 250GB - this is the total across home and Scratch.
+You have per-user quotas for home and Scratch.

+  - home: 100G quota, backed up, no increases available
+  - Scratch: 250G quota by default, not backed up, increases possible

-  - `lquota` shows you your quota and total usage (twice).
+  - `lquota` shows you your quota and total usage.
-  - `request_quota` is how you request a quota increase.
+  - `request_quota` is how you request a Scratch quota increase.

 If you go over quota, you will no longer be able to create new files and your jobs will fail as they cannot write.